Everybody's got a theory

 Anaerobic exercise, to build muscle mass, is done by the body, without the oxygen hand off.
 "Those with FM are naturally close to the anaerobic threshold under normal conditions, and have considerable lactic acid build up, so any exercise can put them over the edge"

-It is easy to understand why doctors assume that exercise will help, as they assume it would help a lot of the issues we have.
-However, this does not take into consideration our body's current negative response to the wrong kind of exercise.
+It is easy to understand why doctors assume that exercise would help a lot of the issues that we have.
+The list of benefits to exercise, speaks for itself.
+However, this does not take into consideration our body's negative response to the wrong kind of exercise.
 As seen above, in most cases, it is the exact opposite of what they would expect to have happen.

 Unfortunately, far too many doctors are unaware of this and push the wrong kind of exercise on their clients.
 And when the expected results do NOT occur, they often add insult to the injury, by assuming that the person is A: not doing the exercises B: is not doing them hard enough C: is faking their reaction. ( see FM and exercise on site link)